BlackBaroness/vk-sdk-kotlin/README.md

 }

 // now we are ready to poll updates
-// since bot#startLongPolling will suspend us, we better start it on other scope val pollJob = scope.launch(Dispatchers.Default) {
+// since .collect will suspend us, we better start it on other coroutine val pollJob = scope.launch(Dispatchers.Default) {
     bot.startLongPolling(groupId, logger).collect { update ->
         try {